biccio/precisiondocs/content/p/how-to-build-and-deploy-a-blog-with-hugo-github-and-netlify/index.md

 cd my-website
 ```

-### Step 3: Install the Anubis2 Theme
+### Step 3: Install the Docsy Theme
 In any Hugo installation you will need to add a *theme* to provide a layout and a presentation layer  to your content.
-In my case I chose Anubis2.
+In this case I suggest choosing [Techdoc](https://github.com/thingsym/hugo-theme-techdoc) , a very .
 You can install this theme (as any other) using Git.
 Run the following command to add it as a submodule:
 ```bash
 git init
 git submodule add https://github.com/Mitrichius/hugo-theme-anubis.git themes/anubis2